ccelio/chisel-style-guide/README.md

 If you solve a bug, strongly contemplate what `assert()` could have caught this bug and then add it.

-Considering restraining any undefined hardware behavior.
+Consider restraining any undefined hardware behavior.
 It makes writing asserts easier.
 Undefined behavior may provide for a more efficient circuit, but a circuit that works is even more efficient!